JensUweUlrich/ReadBouncer/README.md

 ### <a name="install"></a>Installation

-The easiest way is to download the provided installer files for [Windows](https://owncloud.hpi.de/s/7sEp5qltORzIdN9) or [Linux](https://owncloud.hpi.de/s/l5yoQbdMW3tFdaS) and simply click through the installation process.
+The easiest way is to download the provided installer files for [Windows](https://owncloud.hpi.de/s/7sEp5qltORzIdN9), [Linux x86_64](https://owncloud.hpi.de/s/l5yoQbdMW3tFdaS) or [Linux arm64](https://owncloud.hpi.de/s/DydbnVqkKCpjUAF) and simply click through the installation process.

 ### <a name="compile"></a>Compilation From Source